azref12/mkdocs-ubeatz/ubeatz/docs/getplus/redeempoint.md

 }
 ````
 ## Error Condition
-if send same TransactionID 2 times.
+If send same TransactionID 2 times.
 ````
 {
     "ErrorCode": "20215",
     "ErrorDescription": "Duplicate Transaction ID"
 }
 ````
-if send invalid/empty/expired token.
+If send invalid/empty/expired token.
 ````
 {
     "ErrorCode": -12,
     "ErrorDescription": "You are not authorize"
 }
 ````
-if send invalid signature.
+If send invalid signature.
 ````
 {
     "ErrorCode": -14,
     "ErrorDescription": "You are not authorize"
 }
 ````
-if send invalid/empty/expired token and sent invalid signature.
+If send invalid/empty/expired token and sent invalid signature.
 ````
 {
     "ErrorCode": -12,